Cyber Risk Assessment for Capital Management: Case Study

 \subsubsection{With budget constraint}

-We {next} consider the scenario that {the} Company X has a fixed { and limited} budget for {a whole package of cyber risk management tools.
-Assume that the company has only \$$5$ million budget; since the unconstrained optimal plan in Table \ref{tab:num-result} costs the company \$$6.37$ million, it would be unattainable and hence could no longer be the optimal solution.}
+We next consider the scenario in which Company X has a fixed and limited budget for { additional spending on cyber risk management.
+Two reports, \citet{Bernard2020, aiyer2022cybermarket}, indicate companies spend approximately $0.5$\% of their revenues on cybersecurity and the annual growth in security spending is around $14$\% in recent years.
+Based on this information and the revenue of Company X, we estimate that the additional budget for cyber risk management in the next fiscal year is \$$4$ million.
+In that case, the unconstrained optimal plan in Table \ref{tab:num-result} at a cost of {\$$15.23$} million is no longer unattainable.}

 {Ceteris paribus, under the total budget constraint, some results are summarized in Table \ref{tab:num-result-budget}.} Several observations different from the case without the budget constraint are worth noting.
 One immediate consequence {is that some combinations of cybersecurity investments and insurance coverages cost more than the budgeted amount and become infeasible.
-In the table, the pairs $\left(\mathbf{M}_p, \mathbf{I}_p\right)$, for $p=1,2,3,6,8$, are infeasible, and out of all $128$ possible combinations, only $32$ are actually feasible, \textit{i.e.}, the company could afford by a \$$5$ million budget in those cases.
+In the table, the pairs $\left(\mathbf{M}_p, \mathbf{I}_p\right)$, for $p=1,2,3,6,8$, are infeasible, and out of all $128$ possible combinations, only {$24$} are actually feasible, \textit{i.e.}, the company could afford by a {\$$4$} million budget in those cases.

 Secondly, the optimal solution under the budget constraint can be substantially inferior to that without the constraint.
-The highlighted column in Table \ref{tab:num-result-budget} represents the viable and optimal capital allocation strategy under the \$$5$ million budget constraint.
-Compared to the optimal solution in Table \ref{tab:num-result}, the cost of implementing the budget-constrained risk management strategy is reduced from \$$6.37$ million to \$$5$ million, but the value of the objective function is increased significantly from $\$13.01$ million to $\$55.78$ million.
+The highlighted column in Table \ref{tab:num-result-budget} represents the viable and optimal capital allocation strategy under th{e b}udget constraint.
+Compared to the optimal solution in Table \ref{tab:num-result}, the cost of implementing the budget-constrained risk management strategy is reduced from {\$$15.23$} million to {\$$4$} million, but the value of the {total financial implication} is increased significantly from {$\$1.87$} million to {$\$384.35$} million. {The increase can solely be attributed to the expansion in reserve-loss mismatch.
+That is, although the direct costs of cybersecurity, insurance, and reserves are reduced due to the limited budget, the capital available for covering future losses is insufficient and can lead to more severe financial implications.}

 Similar to the previous part, which imposes no budget constraint, we report the scenarios in which the company adopts less-than-comprehensive risk management schemes (see $p=2,6,7$), and they lead to infeasible or non-optimal results.}